Georgetown-University-Libraries/testManifests/PITCHME.md

 +++
 ### Outstanding Challenges that IIIF might Solve

-- Current book viewer/manuscript viewer skews images
+- Our current book viewer viewer skews images
 - Archival/hierarchical collections are difficult to present in DSpace
 - Presenting Image Collections